brandonyee333/test/modules/dxp/apps/osb/osb-customer/osb-portlet/documentation/auto_provisioning.markdown

 * Routing Key
   * dossiera.provisioning.create
-    * used for creating new projects and opportunities/orders
+    * Used for creating new Support Projects and orders
   * dossiera.provisioning.update
-    * used for updating project information
+    * Used for updating certain Support Project information and displaying updates to orders

 ##### RabbitMQ fields

-* "_account": OSB AccountEntry / Project
+* "_account": Support Project
   * "_dossieraAccountKey": should be unique
   * "_name": must be the same as the current project unless doing an update
 * "_bundledProducts": OSB OrderEntry